mmeendez8/mmeendez8.github.io/_posts/2024-08-25-mot-tracking-metrics.md

 After a long time, I have finally sat down to write this blog post on tracking metrics.
 It builds on my last post about [tracking by detection]({% post_url 2023-11-08-tracking-by-detection-overview %}) and explores how we measure tracking performance.

 In this article, I'll provide an introduction to tracking metrics, starting from the basic principles and breaking down the key differences between various metrics.
-I'll focus on three popular metrics: MOTA, IDF1, and HOTA, which are widely used in the Multi-Object Tracking (MOT) community.
+I'll focus on three popular metrics: MOTA, IDF1, and HOTA, which are widely used in the [Multi-Object Tracking (MOT) community](https://paperswithcode.com/sota/multi-object-tracking-on-mot20-1){:target="_blank"}{:rel="noopener noreferrer"}.
 Understanding these is crucial because the choice of metric can significantly impact how we interpret a tracker's performance.

 Let's get started!